-- Service levels were held consistent for the upcoming budget years, while working with our component districts to increase funding where needed, while working within the constraints of our General Services Grant. - Costs have been reduced in every way possible to balance the 2019-2020 budget.
+- Service levels were held consistent for the upcoming budget years, while working with our component districts to increase funding where needed, while working within the constraints of our General Services Grant. - During the economic downturn, the District continually seeks opportunities to bring in additional revenue, while keeping cost increases to a minimum; the District offers fiscal services to component districts, two of which are taking advantage of the savings.

-All of these factors were considered in preparing the District's budget for the 2019-2020 fiscal year.
+All of these factors were considered in preparing the District's budget for the 2020-2021 fiscal year.

-The ending unassigned General Fund balance of \$854,223 will be available for program resources in the 2019-2020 fiscal year.
+The ending unassigned General Fund balance of \$787,418 will be available for program resources in the 2020-2021 fiscal year.